OlivierSohn/hamazed/README.md

 # Backlog

+- test flicker with blit buffer

+- when laser is shot, just redraw what is needed : laser ray + number in color

 - implement render of space (deduce which wall element based on neighbors)

 - flicker : there are several unsynchronized periods: